 Line an 8-inch square pan with parchment paper, allowing it to hang over the download sides; set aside.

 In a large, heavy-bottomed saucepan, combine the sugar, butter, egg nog and salt over medium heat.
 Bring to a rolling boil, stirring constantly.
 Continue boiling 8 to 10 minutes, until a candy thermometer dealer reaches 234 F (soft ball stage), stirring to prevent scorching; remove from heat.

 Using a wooden spoon, stir in chopped white chocolate and nutmeg until smooth in consistency.
 Next, stir in marshmallow creme and rum extract.
 Beat until well blended and then pour into prepared pan.
-Sprinkle ground nutmeg on join now top.
+Sprinkle ground nutmeg on classic slots top.
 Let stand at room temperature until cooled, then refrigerate overnight until firm.

 When completely cool, cut into squares.
 Store in a us poker sites covered container in the refrigerator.

 Nutrition Information (per poker sites serving): 66 calories; 2.8 g. fat; 1 mg. cholesterol; 11 mg. sodium; 10.7 g. carbohydrate; 0 g. fiber; 0.1 g. protein